srsmith516/lab-01/README.md

 }
 ```

 Notice that now instead of printing directly, we are generating a string which we will print to standard output in the main.
 The code has been slightly modified to allow it to return a string, for example it adds a `\n` character to the end rather than the `std::endl` it used before, but the functionality is the same.
-Now, let's create a `new` main.cpp file (Note this main.cpp is different from the previous one.
-You can either delete or overwrite the previous main.cpp) so we can run the program like we did before:
+Now, let's create a `new` main2.cpp file (Note this main2.cpp is different from the previous main1.cpp from part1.
+Make sure the name of both the files are different to avoid the conflicts during compilation:

 ```c++
 #include "c-echo.h"